 Groupon (NASDAQ: GRPN) is a $4.7 billion “deal-of-the-day” company that offers discount coupons to over 40 million users in more than 150 large-scale urban markets.
-Originally believed to be the newest member of the ten-bagger tech community (some of which can be seen here), to say that Groupon has disappointed post-IPO investors would be an understatement.
+Originally believed to be the newest member of the ten-bagger tech community, to say that Groupon has disappointed post-IPO investors would be an understatement.
 Since going public in November of last year, shares of GRPN have lost 71.7 percent of their original value, amid sliding profits and questionable accounting practices.
 Here’s a neat infograph that explains the company’s bean-counting difficulties quite nicely.

 Now, many bears believe that the underlying issue behind Groupon’s problems is its business model, which has been criticized for being unsustainable in the long run.
 Based on the prospect of providing one primary daily deal per market, such as “$10 for $20 worth of Chicago-style Pizza” in the Windy City, or “$12 for $24 worth of Cajun cuisine” in New Orleans, Groupon’s deals are extremely dependent on group participation.
 If not enough of a preset quantity is purchased before the deadline, that particular deal is considered void, and all parties suffer.